wittawatj/ipynb/README.md

 ipynb
 =====

-Collection of IPython notebooks mostly for experimenting with libraries/data.
+This repository contains a collection of IPython notebooks mostly for experimenting with libraries/data.
+The notebooks are mainly for personal reference.